 The paper is organized as follows: we first briefly summarize prior studies; then we offer evidence on the life cycle paths of assets, consumers' use of financial products, and financial knowledge accumulation.
-Next we present our model, outline the model calibration, and report simulation results.
+Next we present our model, outline the model calibration, and report simulation results, along with several extensions and robustness analyses.
 The paper closes with conclusions and implications.